hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 | RSSSSSSSSS     | 4.00e-10    | 33                          |
 | SSSSSSSSSS     | 1.00e-10    | 33                          |

-The average length of this code is 1.46.
+The average length of this code is 14.6 bits, or 1.46 bits per day.
 Slightly better!
-And it's easy to see how, as we keep batching more days together, our weather reports become shorter and shorter.

-And this brings us to the key point: entropy represents the lower bound for the average message length required to encode the outcome of a random process.
+And it's easy to see how, as we keep batching more and more days together, each single day requires less and less bits.
+And this brings us to the key point: entropy represents the lower bound for the average message length required to encode each outcome of a random process.
 Even with the optimal encoding and incredibly large batches, we can't do better than entropy.
 In the case of our distribution:

 $$
 H(P) = 0.5 \log \frac 1 {0.5} + 0.4 \log \frac 1 {0.4} + 0.1 \log \frac 1 {0.1} = 1.36